yugabyte/yugabyte-db/docs/content/v1.3/sample-data/chinook.md

 showAsideToc: true
 ---

-The Chinook sample database for a digital media store can be used to explore and learn YugaByte DB.
+The Chinook sample database for a digital media store can be used to explore and learn Yugabyte DB.

 ## About the Chinook database